stanford-oval/genie-cloud/doc/google-assistant.md

 # Google Assistant

-You can use Google Assistant to access Thingpedia devices!
+You can use Google Assistant to access Thingpedia devices.

 First, follow the instructions [here](https://developers.google.com/assistant/actions/actions-sdk) to create an Action package for Google Assistant.